 1. It Changes Your Body’s Metabolic Priority

-- It lowers the risk of developing cancer
+- It may lower the risk of developing cancer.

-- Reduces the risk of developing neurodegenerative conditions and keeps the memory sharp.
+- Could reduce the risk of developing neurodegenerative conditions and keeps the memory sharp.

-- That may help relieve inflammation as it has anti-inflammatory properties.
+- It may help relieve inflammation as it has anti-inflammatory properties.

 Exactly how does wine make you fat?
 Besides the fact that it contains calories, other main reasons why this drink can make you gain weight include:

 - It affects appetite and the feeling of satiety.

 - It stimulates the formation of fat deposits, especially around the belly.

 - It decreases fat burn in the abdomen.

 2. Some Wine Is More Fattening Than Others